 I’m a huge fan of bucket lists.
 I always have been, though I suppose I did need a little change of perspective to really begin to understand their power.
-(You can read about that here, if you’re so inclined, and check out my “adventure list” for life in general.)
+(You can read about that here if you’re so inclined, and check out my “adventure list”.)
+But I totally understand why you may be asking, “What on earth is a Disney Bucket List?!”

 I have a couple of friends that do a lot of work with the idea of bucket lists – and I really owe my new perspective to them.
 In a nutshell, here’s what they say about “living your list“:

-In a conversation I had with one of the Live Your List guys on my show, Ryan Eller told me they’ve found that almost every time someone starts making a bucket list, it goes through phases.
+In a conversation I had with one of the Live Your List guys, Ryan Eller told me they’ve found that almost every time someone starts making a bucket list, it goes through phases.
 Part of it is about accomplishing fun things for the sake of doing them – usually involving adventure or travel.
 But eventually, as someone really looks at what would make their life one of fulfillment, the list starts to take on a secondary role.

 I’m not going to suggest that having a bucket list answers the question, “What is the meaning of life?” but I will say that the tendency is to begin looking at what is important to the list creator, and perhaps opening their eyes a bit to a greater purpose.

 Super heavy for a Disney post?
 Sorry.
-I’m back to the topic at hand though, and glad you stuck with me this long!
+Back to the topic at hand…

 A Disney Bucket List?

-I want to go on an Adventures by Disney trip because they look like more fun than I can imagine.
-My family wouldn’t mind going on a thousand more cruises, because they’re fun and (usually) warm and take us to beautiful places.
-We will return to Disney parks over and over again, Lord-willing, because they make us happy.
+I always wanted to go on an Adventures by Disney trip because they looked like more fun than I could imagine.
+(Update: they are that much fun and more!)
+My family wouldn’t mind going on a thousand more cruises, because they’re fun and take us to beautiful places.
+We will return to Disney parks over and over again because they make us happy.
 But honestly, there’s more to it than that.

 When I travel with my family we remember – even if closer quarters don’t magically end fighting – how much we actually like spending time together.
 We create memories that we could’ve never planned for.